Spatial Variations of Polarized Synchrotron Emission in the QUIJOTE MFI Data using Neural Networks: Data

 \subsection{QUIJOTE MFI simulations}

 The simulations used in this work include both Galactic and extragalactic emissions at the frequencies covered by QUIJOTE, as well as the CMB and instrumental noise consistent with QUIJOTE sensitivity levels.
 The CMB simulation was obtained from the Planck Legacy Archive website (PLA\footnote{http://pla.esac.esa.int/pla/\#home}), as a lensed realization developed from the published cosmological parameters.
 On the other hand, Galactic dust emission was modeled using the d10 model from the Python Sky Model (PySM, \citep{THO17}), while Galactic synchrotron emission follows the s5 model, also from PySM.
 This synchrotron model has the particularity that it has no curvature although having spatial variability of the spectral index along the sky inside WMAP and \textit{Planck} observational bounds\footnote{The reader is encouraged to follow the PySM documentation in order to find more information about this: https://pysm3.readthedocs.io/en/latest/models.html}.
-We thus have selected this model to not give the neural network prior information about curvature data, in order to evaluate if it is capable of find some insights when validating with the observations.
+In this work, we therefore assume that the synchrotron emission adheres to a power-law model; however, a consistency check employing a curvature-based model is presented in the Appendix \ref{sec:curvature_models}.

 Anomalous microwave emission and radio point sources were added for completeness using, for the first, the a2 model from the PySM, and for the second the software CORRSKY \citep{GN05} and the model by \cite{TUC11} in intensity, with a final extrapolation to polarization by using the estimated parameters by \cite{Bon17a} at low microwave frequencies.